mhihasan/school-management-api/README.md

 1. Run `docker-compose up -d --build` to start the app
+2. Run `docker-compose stop` to stop the app

 ## Development workflow
     1. Create a feature branch i.e. feature/<new_feature> for every new feature.